nsf/gocode/README.md

  		(require 'go-autocomplete)
 		(require 'auto-complete-config)

+There is an alternative plugin for emacs using company-mode.
+See `emacs-company/README` for installation instructions.

 ### Options

 You can change all available options using `gocode set` command.
 The config file uses .ini-like format and usually stored somewhere in **~/.config/gocode** directory.